How to know your customers and sell better?

 Apple is a great example of a company that uses this strategy – not many people buy a new iPhone because their old one died, but rather because they simply want to upgrade to a newer model more out of desire than necessity.

 Customers are more interested in outcomes than they are in your product itself.

 The truth is that for the most part, customers are more focused on outcomes than on the product itself, so if you can give them this desired outcome then that’s a very successful marketing strategy that will help your sales grow.

-Going back to the Apple example, the outcome is user experience – but depending on what you’re selling it could be experience or it could be something else that’s the desired outcome.
-The point is that outcomes come first, and your product not so much.
+Going back to the Apple example, the outcome is user experience – but depending on what you’re selling it could be experienced or it could be something else that’s the desired outcome.
+The point is that outcomes come first, and your product does not so much.

 Don’t try to go and invert the reality of the way that people buy things, because it probably isn’t going to work.
 Instead, you should focus on strategies that do work.

 Not everyone wants your product, but the people who love it will buy more.